 IT'S CRIMINAL TEAM

 DP Charlene Music is an award-winning shooter and filmmaker born and raised in Costa Rica.
-After studying photography at Harvard University, she produced domestic violence prevention films in collaboration with children and women in rural communities in India.
+After studying photography at Harvard University, she produced domestic violence prevention films in rural communities in India.
 Since then, her work in Africa, Asia, Latin America and the USA has won numerous prizes including awards from the National Academy of Television, the University Film and Video Association, the Caucus Foundation and Kodak.
 Her documentary Roz (and Joshua), about a homeless mother's longing for her child, showed in human rights festivals around the world, was the winning film at the Festival International des Tres Courts in Paris and won CINE's Special Jury Award.
 Her next documentary, Danza del Viejo Inmigrante, won the Best Documentary Award at the Big Sky and Angelus Film Festivals.
 In addition, she has taught documentary film for New York University's Study Abroad Program in Cuba and worked as a cinematographer for President Barack Obama’s re-election campaign.
 She received her MFA in filmmaking from Stanford University and BFA from Harvard University.

 Supervising Editor Peter Rhodes was trained at the BBC in London.
 Since moving to the United States in 1986, he has accumulated more than 50 credits for films that have appeared on PBS, the BBC and at major film festivals.
-His recent work includes editing Latin Americans for PBS, which won a Peabody Award and Inside the Meltdown for Frontline.
+His recent work includes editing Latin Americans for PBS, which won a Peabody Award, and Inside the Meltdown for Frontline.
 He also edited The Last Mountain, which screened at Sundance and won the IDA Pare Lorentz award and The Price of Sugar, which won the Audience Award at SXSW.